zekini-com/livewire-crud-generartor/README.md

     php artisan migrate

+To setup relationship mappings on a model simply go to the zekini-admin config under relationships

 To generate crud for a particular model.
 Simply create the migration file for that crud and migrate to the database After the you simply run admin:crud generate command wth the table name